Pyriter-Software/unrest/README.md

 ## Description
 Request routing for AWS Lambda running Nodejs, written in Typescript

-Motivation: Existing routing libraries use regex to resolve routing which can be slow.
+Motivation: Existing routing libraries are inefficient.
 This library uses a trie data structure with local caching to improve lookup and response time.
 (More latency data to come)

 ## Install